tuanchris/website/blog/_posts/2021-08-22-how-to-deploy-dbt-to-production-using-git-hub-action.md

 Photo by [Michal Matlon](https://unsplash.com/@michalmatlon?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com/?utm_source=medium&utm_medium=referral)

 Well, it depends.
 If you don’t have Airflow running in productions already, you will probably not need it now.
-There are more simple/elegant solutions than this (GitHub Action, GitLab CI).
+There are more simple/elegant solutions than this (GitHub Actions, GitLab CI).
 Also, this approach shares many disadvantages with using a compute instance, such as waste of resources and no easy way for CI/CD.

 However, if your team uses Airflow or any other pipeline orchestrator out there, you can consider writing a dag to trigger dbt.
 Especially when you have different ingests at different intervals that need to trigger dbt or subsequent tasks afterward.